Exclusive: Mexico's government readying roughly $5 billion Pemex lifeline, source says

 ($1 = 20.3594 Mexican pesos)

-Reporting by Ana Isabel Martinez in Mexico City; Writing by Stefanie Eschenbacher; Editing by Frank Jack Daniel and Matthew Lewis
+Reporting by Ana Isabel Martinez in Mexico City; Writing and additional reporting by Stefanie Eschenbacher; Editing by Frank Jack Daniel, Matthew Lewis and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.